 I am a graduate of San Francisco State University and CU Boulder.
 I received my Bachelor of Arts from San Francisco State University in Political Science with a minor in Criminal Justice.
 I received my Master's Degree from CU Boulder in Linguistics with a Specialization in TESOL.
 Since obtaining my M.A. degree, I secured a teaching position in an English Immersion program.
 Teaching all aspects of English is my passion.
 I enjoy facilitating students' learning using a variety of approaches to allow the student to learn through the techniques that work best for the individual.
 In my spare time, I enjoy watching movies, baking, and doing puzzles of all kinds ( both the jigsaw and crossword variety).

-San Francisco State University - Bachelors, Political Science
+Undergraduate Degree: San Francisco State University - Bachelors, Political Science and Government

 What is your teaching philosophy?